marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 Although this demo was on Security, it would be wise to further securing of the demo by using TLS security across the transport.
 This way, noone can snoop the network for credential payloads.

-## Closing
+## Closing and Next Step

-This guide was meant to introduce you to Spring Boot, Kotlin, and Spring Security.
+This guide was meant to introduce you to Spring Boot and Spring Security with Kotlin.
 One key takeaway, that Spring Security configuration can allow simple or complex authentication schemes.
 Understanding how permissions work out of the box in Spring Security, and applying authorization to Reactive Methods.
-Then next iteration will utilize a increasingly used authentication strategy - JWT.
+Then next step on this topic will take advantage of Spring Security's JWT interface.
+For in-depth implementation details on that topic now, please see the [Spring Security Samples](https://github.com/spring-projects/spring-security-samples) project on Github.

 ## Informational and Learning Material